Joseph Franklin Kershaw: Work

 Following his death, Oldham's Municipal Art Gallery held an exhibition of around 70 of Kershaw's paintings.
 The majority were watercolours, but also included were oil paintings from his days at the Royal College of Art.

-Kershaw's watercolours were mainly of local scenes in area surrounding his Lakeland home.
-But his oil paintings were characterised by mythical and stylised scenes depicting female nudes in natural settings.
+Kershaw's watercolours were mainly of local scenes in the area surrounding his Lakeland home.
+But his most of his oil paintings show allegorical scenes depicting female nudes in natural settings, although Washing Day is realist in style.
+His The Three Graces is much reproduced, although the nude models are alarmingly young for modern curators.

 An oil painting by Kershaw was included in three Royal College of Art exhibitions: 'The Renaissance of Spring' (1911), 'The Meeting of Spring and Winter' (1912) and 'The Passing of Spring' (1914).

 His painting style owes something to the British Impressionists of the late 19th century.
 Contemporary journalists remarked on the similarity between some of Kershaw's works and those of fellow Oldham artist William Stott.

 Four of his oil paintings can be seen online at Art UK, including the RCA exhibits 'The Renaissance of Spring' and 'The Meeting of Spring and Winter'.
 Three of these paintings are in the collection in Kershaw's home town at Gallery Oldham.
+A nude Flora fetched £1,000 at Christie's in 2008.